Discover what a certified registered nurse anesthetist (CRNA) is, typical CRNA pay, and the requirements to become one.

 After graduation, you will take the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) to become licensed as a registered nurse anesthetist.
 After passing and getting certified for the first time, you must take the Continued Professional Certification Exam every four years.
 All states require certification to become a nurse anesthetist.

 After meeting the education and certification requirements, you can gain hands-on experience as a nurse under the supervision of a certified registered nurse anesthetist (CRNA).
 During this training period, you will learn to perform various anesthesia procedures.
-You should also become familiar with respiratory care equipment, drug effects, and patient monitoring techniques.
+You may also become familiar with respiratory care equipment, drug effects, and patient monitoring techniques.

 Since nurse anesthetist careers require considerable education and training, it can take six to seven years to qualify and a minimum of one year of clinical experience.